+Preheat the oven to 350°F. Scoop the seafood mixture into the bread shell.
 Place on an ungreased baking sheet.
-Cover top edges loosely with foil.
-Bake at 350° for 25 minutes.
-Remove foil; bake 25-35 minutes longer or until crust is golden brown and spread is heated through.
-If desired, top with additional sliced green onions.
+Cover the top edges loosely with foil to keep them from scorching.
+Bake for 25 minutes, remove the foil and bake for another 25 to 35 minutes, or until the crust is golden brown and the dip is heated through.
+If desired, garnish with additional sliced green onions.
 Serve with vegetables and bread cubes.

 Seafood Spread Tips

-Can you make seafood spread without the bread bowl?
+Can you make seafood dip without the bread bowl?